 The Town Council will reimburse you for any reasonable expenses incurred while travelling as part of your job.
 A valid petrol receipt will be required to enable the Council to reclaim VAT.
 Public transport and accommodation costs will be reimbursed at actual cost upon the submission of receipts.
-The Council approved mileage rates when travelling by your own private transport and are available to view in the Council's Pay and Conditions policy a copy of which is available from the RFO/HR Manager or Town Clerk.
-All mileage must be calculated as leaving from the Council's official mileage form must be completed (a copy can be requested from the RFO or Administration Assistant).
+The Council approved mileage rates when travelling by your own private transport and are available to view in the Council's Pay and Conditions policy a copy of which is available from the Town Clerk.
+All mileage must be calculated as leaving from the Council Offices (or from your home address if this is a shorter journey).
+To claim travel expenses the Town Council's official mileage form must be completed (a copy can be requested from the Clerk or Administration Assistant).
 If your travel expenses relate to those incurred when driving you will need to provide the Town Council, on an annual basis, with a copy of your car insurance certificate clearly showing that you have insurance for business purposes.